 The Comprehensive Medical Licensing Examinations (COMLEX) are administered by the National Board of Osteopathic Medical Examiners (NBOME) and are divided into three levels.
-They are written examinations.
 Levels I and II are given during the college years and Level III is given to qualified graduates during their internship year.
 Students must pass COMLEX Level I in order to continue into the third-year clinical rotations.
 Prior to graduation, students must take the Level II examination.